Wondering if this event is right for you?

 3. Neoprene sprayskirt.

-If you don’t have these items, or don’t know what they are, or what they are for, probably a good idea to get a lesson set up with Summit Sports, Have Kayaks Will Travel or Go Kayak Now! for a basic tuneup of these fundamentals prior to signing up.
+If you don’t have these items or don’t know what they are or what they are for, probably a good idea to get a lesson set up with Downwind Sports, Have Kayaks Will Travel or Go Kayak Now! for a basic tuneup of these fundamentals prior to signing up.